 Education In Javea

-Schooling in Spain is funded by the state unless parents opt to go private, just like in the UK.
-It is compulsory to attend school between the ages of six years and 16.
-While attending school is free, parents will usually have to pay for books, uniforms and other materials that may be required.
+The state funds schooling in Spain or parents can opt to go private, just like in the UK.
+In Spain, it is compulsory to attend school between the ages of six and 16 years of age.
+While attending school is free, parents will usually have to pay for books, uniforms, and other materials that may be required.
 After the age of 16, a student can then go on to high school (bachillerato).
-Only pupils who finish high school can go on to a university.
+Only pupils who finish high school can attend a university.

-Javea has 6 primary-secondary schools which are Spanish and Valencian language based.
+Javea has six primary-secondary schools, which are Spanish and Valencian language-based.
+The Spanish education system is organised in three stages.
+Kindergarten (non-compulsory) caters for ages 3 to 6, then pupils move onto primary education (primaria) from the ages of 6 to 12, and the third stage is secondary (Educación Secundaria Obligatoria or ESO) for students aged 12 to 16.
 Once children reach the age of 14, they move to what’s known as the “Instituto” and study there for 2 or 4 years.
-After 4 years in the Instituto, they may progress to University.
+After four years in the Instituto, they may progress to a university.